benjaminleroy/cowpatch/README.md

 # cowpatch

-A package for combining python ggplot visuals
+A package for combining python ggplot visuals from [`plotnine`](https://plotnine.readthedocs.io/en/stable/).
+Internally, we leverage SVG objects and descriptions to accomplish our goals (as such one might have called this package `cowpathSVG` instead).

 ## Installation